TITLE 89: SOCIAL SERVICES

 b) A foster parent may be appointed as a surrogate if he/she meets the requirements of subsection (d).
 A foster parent may also act as a parent if:

-1) the natural parents' authority to make parental decisions required for early intervention services have been extinguished under State law; and
+1) the natural parents' authority to make parental decisions required for EI services have been extinguished under State law; and

 2) the foster parent has an ongoing, long term parental relationship with the child; is willing to make decisions required of parents in this Part; and has no interest that would conflict with the interests of the child.

-1) Have no interest that conflicts with the interests of the child he or she represents;
+1) Have no personal or professional interest that conflicts with the interests of the child he or she represents;

 2) Have knowledge and skills that ensure adequate representation of the child; and

-3) Not be an employee of any State agency or a person or an employee of a person providing early intervention services to the child or to any family member.
+3) Not be an employee of any State agency or a person or an employee of a person providing EI services, education, car or other services to the child or to any family member of the child.
 A person who otherwise qualifies to be a surrogate parent under this Section is not an employee solely because he or she is paid by a public agency to serve as a surrogate parent.

 e) A surrogate parent may represent the child in all matters related to: